 - Stay Inside at Peak Pollen Times.
 Usually the local weather report includes pollen counts in their report.
 Pay close attention to this and avoid going outside at peak pollen times, which is usually late morning or midday.
 This will offer you some allergy relief.

 - Keep Your Vents Clean.
 Particularly during the fall and winter months, consider cleaning out your heating vents and changing the filter before turning it on.
 This will help get rid of any mold or other allergens that have gotten caught in the vents.

 - Visit Your Dentist.
 As much as you don’t want to visit the dentist when your nose is stuffy and runny, if you’re experiencing tooth pain, talk to your dentist about it at your appointment.
 Your dentist can help identify if the toothache is allergy-related or not.

 - Treat Your Allergies.
 The most important and most effective way to protect your oral health is to control and treat your allergies to reduce any impact they might have on your mouth.
-Prescription medication and allergy shots are two possible treatment options to get rid of allergies quickly.
-Some other options include:
+Some options include:

 - Steroid nasal sprays

 Protecting your oral health from allergies might just protect you from the allergens themselves.
 Don’t let the misery of seasonal allergies damage your oral health.